- This e-ticket gets you in smoothly and quickly, via the beautifully modern glass Pyramid

 - Fast-track access to the temporary exhibitions

-- Enter via the Pyramid, using the line for e-ticket holders
+- Enter via the Pyramid, using the line for ticket holders with a timeslot

 - Show your e-ticket

-- Admission within 30 min after the timeslot booked
+- Admission within 30 min after the timeslot received

 - If you leave the museum, you won't be allowed back in with the same ticket